 While it cannot be certain that this was the first camera movement in film, the film’s perspective from a moving gondola gives the audience the viewpoint of someone traveling in the gondola down the canal.
 The camera is remarkably steady-handed as we float down the river.
 We don’t just see buildings lining the water but various boats passing us by and people walking along the shore.
 The camera is framed to give us a clear and concentrated view.
 Even though it is a simple achievement, Promio’s use of natural movement to liven the film shows the medium of film’s potential to differentiate itself from the mediums of vaudeville and theater that film heavily borrowed from.
 While the technology to pan and tilt the camera was on the horizon, a simple trip in a canal foreshadowed the camera’s increased mobility in the future.

-Both Promio’s innovative actualities and Paul’s inventive narrative films show filmmakers experiments with varying visions of a nascent art form just as film projection became a commercial success.
+Both Promio’s innovative actualities and Paul’s inventive narrative films show filmmakers’ experiments with varying visions of a nascent art form in the wake of film projection’s early commercial success.
 While such achievements as structured narratives and camera movements might seem mundane and commonplace to us modern viewers, these would inspire and influence numerous filmmakers to try new ideas in the ensuing years, long before a consistent film grammar was formed.